cryptmount - a utility for accessing encrypted filesystems

 raw disk partitions or loopback files

-- separate encryption of filesystem access keys,
+- optional separate encryption of filesystem access keys,

 allowing access passwords to be changed without re-encrypting